-This Ph.D. degree program requires the defense of a dissertation as the culminating demonstration of achievement.
 The degree program specializes in training biologists to be experts in their disciplines and outstanding college biology teachers.
-This is accomplished through the completion of course work, an intensive research project, and a supervised teaching experience.
-Before beginning this program, you should identify a potential faculty research mentor (or mentors) from among the research active faculty in biology.
-Thereafter, in the pursuit of this degree, you will work closely with your faculty mentor who will help you to customize your program of study as well as identify a research question and formulate a research design appropriate to testing your question.
+This is accomplished through the completion of course work, a dissertation research project, and a supervised teaching experience.
+Before beginning this program, you should identify a potential faculty research mentor (or mentors) from among the doctora research faculty in the School of Biological Sciences.
+Together with your research mentor, you will develop a program of research that focuses on your interests and complements the expertise of the faculty, culminating in the production of the PhD dissertation.
+All dissertations represent rigorous research in biology or biology education.

-In the Ph.D. degree program, you can choose from among two emphases: 1) A focus on developing your expertise in the concepts, reasoning, and skills of doing science (e.g., content), or 2) A focus on developing your expertise in the art, principles, and methods of teaching biology (e.g., pedagogy).
-Regardless of which emphasis you choose, you will be trained in some of both to give you a rounded skill-set and the expertise to seek a career as an independent scientist, a college biology teacher, or both!
+In the Ph.D. degree program, you will develop expertise in the concepts, reasoning, and skills of doing science and you will develop expertise in the principles and methods of teaching biology (e.g., pedagogy).
+Your training will give you a well-rounded skill-set and the expertise to seek a career as an independent scientist, a college biology teacher, or both!
 For this reason, our Ph.D. degree is awarded in the area of Biological Education.
-The graduates of our doctoral program have found 100% employment in their fields.
-Many of our students have multiple job offers even before they graduate.
-We can do the same for you.
+The graduates of our doctoral program have found employment in teaching and research positions.
+Many of our students have multiple job offers even before they graduate, and we can do the same for you!

 Who is this degree program for?

-This degree is appropriate for talented students who already possess a Bachelor's or Master's degree in the sciences and who want the requisite training appropriate for a professional career in teaching, research, advocacy, government, or other advanced scientific positions.
-It can be used as a stepping stone to post-doctoral training in related fields, academic positions in higher education, and advanced positions in government and private industries.
+This degree is appropriate for inquisitive and motivated students who already possess a Bachelor's and/or Master's degree in the sciences and who want the requisite training appropriate for a professional career in teaching, basic and applied research, advocacy, government, biotechnology or other advanced scientific positions.
+After completing their Ph.D.s, many of our graduates have accepted postdoctoral positions in related fields, academic positions in higher education, and advanced positions in government and private industries.